International trade in open and transparent markets may help alleviate the effects of shocks and ensure food security

 —-

 .
-Abnormalities in food prices are, in themselves, strong indicators of potential threats to food security and provide valuable warning signs, signaling the need for action.
-Food prices are therefore carefully monitored by the GIEWS -—
+Abnormalities in food prices are strong indicators of potential threats to food security and provide valuable warning signs, signaling the need for action.
+Consequently, food prices are closely monitored by the GIEWS -—

 – ‒